Job Prospects... At a glance

 The number of cabinet makers declined by almost a third from 2006 to 2013.
 This probably reflects increased imports and more efficient ways of producing furniture, as well as the general economic downturn during this period.

-Over the next few years, we expect employment to remain stable.
-However, after 2020 we expect the employment numbers to decline again, although at a slower rate than 2006-2013.
+Over the next few years, we expect employment to rise slightly.
+However, after 2021 we expect the employment numbers to decline again, although at a slower rate than 2006-2013.

 Source: Statistics NZ Census and MBIE projections